25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures3.md

 ### Business Logic

-The stored procedure `usp_ProcessInventoryUpdate` adjusts the quantity of a specific inventory item.
-It takes the item ID (`@@itemId`) and the adjustment amount (`@@adjustment`) as input, updating the corresponding record in the `Inventory` table to reflect the change.
-A positive `@@adjustment` value increases the inventory count, while a negative value decreases it.
+The stored procedure `usp_ProcessInventoryUpdate` adjusts the inventory count for a given item.
+It accepts the item ID (`@@itemId`) and the quantity adjustment (`@@adjustment`) as input parameters.
+The procedure updates the `Inventory` table to reflect this change, increasing or decreasing the stock level depending on the sign of the `@@adjustment` value.

 ---